TheDavidOmotoye/data-internship-projects/HR_Attrition_Project/Data/README.md

 This project demonstrates the ability to:

--Clean and structure real-world datasets
+- Clean and structure real-world datasets

--Perform meaningful business analysis
+- Perform meaningful business analysis

--Build professional dashboards
+- Build professional dashboards

--Communicate insights effectively
+- Communicate insights effectively

 ---
 > ### Built with Excel, Tableau, and a strong focus on business insights.